Skip to content

 Method Description

-publish(event) Publishes event to ring buffer.
-Returns sequence number (-1 if stopped).
+publish(event) Publishes event to ring buffer, returns sequence number (-1 if stopped).

 tryPublish(event, timeout) Publishes with timeout.
 Returns {PublishResult, seq}.

-start() Starts all consumer threads.
+start() / stop() Starts or stops all consumer threads.

 waitConsumed(seq) Blocks until all required consumers have processed up to seq.